gem/oq-engine/doc/convergency-of-the-gmfs.rst

 -----------------------------------------------------------

-Event based calculations differ from classical calculations because their produce explicitly ruptures, which can be exported and made visible to the user.
+Event based calculations differ from classical calculations because they produce visible ruptures, which can be exported and made accessible to the user.
 On the contrary, in a classical calculation the underlying ruptures only live in memory and are never saved in the datastore, nor are exportable.
-The limitation is fundamentally a technical one: in the case of an event based calculation only a small fraction of the ruptures contained in a source are actually generated, so, it is possible to store them.
-In a classical calculation *all* ruptures are generated and there are so many millions of them that it is impractical to save them, so they live in memory, they are used to produce the hazard curves and immediately discarded right after.
+The limitation is fundamentally a technical one: in the case of an event based calculation only a small fraction of the ruptures contained in a source are actually generated, so it is possible to store them.
+In a classical calculation *all* ruptures are generated and there are so many millions of them that it is impractical to save them.
+For this reason they live in memory, they are used to produce the hazard curves and immediately discarded right after.
 Perhaps in the future we will be able to overcome the technical limitations and to store the ruptures also for classical calculations; at the moment it is not so.
 Therefore here we will only document how the ruptures are stored for event based calculations.

-Because the computation is organized (by tectonic region model) the ruptures are naturally organized by tectonic region model and in the case of full enumeration there is a one-to-one correspondence between rupture collections and tectonic region models.
-In the case of sampling, instead, there is a many-to-one
+Because the computation is organized by tectonic region model the ruptures are naturally organized by tectonic region model.
-correspondence: there are multiple rupture collections associated to the same tectonic region model.
+In the case of full enumeration there is a one-to-one correspondence between rupture collections and tectonic region models.
+In the case of sampling, instead, there is a many-to-one correspondence, i.e. multiple rupture collections are associated to the same tectonic region model.
 The number is given by the number of samples for the source model to which the tectonic region model belongs.
 The total number of rupture collections is